Lewis Albert V Harrup 1892 - 1983

 By 1911 the family had moved to a cottage in The Moor, Melbourn where Lewis was working as a coal carman.
-In July 1915, aged 23, he married Emily May Jarman at Whaddon Church; Emily (1895 – 1984) was one of six children of Frank Jarman (a cement works engine driver) and Mary Oliver.
+On 18th September 1915, aged 23, he married Emily May Jarman at Whaddon Church; Emily (1895 – 1984) was one of six children of Frank Jarman (a cement works engine driver) and Mary Oliver.
 Prior to her marriage, she was employed as a domestic servant by Edward Arthur Carter, a poultry farmer of Town Ends Farm, Melbourn.

 Shortly after Lewis and Emily were married they set up home in North End, Meldreth where they lived for the rest of their lives.
 Lewis continued to work in the coal trade, based in the coal yard at Meldreth railway station.
 As well as carrying out the more manual requirements of the job he also looked after the accounts, book-keeping and general records associated with the business.